goofy2k/ESP32_faust2api/README.md

  OK.
 When I toggle the exception handling (without consequences for the throw call, because it is commented out,  the runtime HEAP ERROR stays.
 Conclusion: we can safely enable exception handling (CONFIG_COMPILER_CXX_EXCEPTIONS=y in sdkconfig) and use the throw call in line 24963 of DspFaust.cpp.
 #COMMENTED OUT THE DYNAMIC_CASTS

+ HEAP_ERROR may have disappeared by setting buffer size to 32 (was 8, should be minimal 8).

+ Get some Sawtooth sound when mono frequency is set to 440 Hz
+ Reboot after a fraction of a second
+ See images with boot info and post-mortem info  after build 26
+ It is about:  lock_acquire_generic  in locks.c   line nr 142 :  **Tried to block on mutex from ISR, couldn't... rewrite your program to avoid libc interactions in ISRs!**
+ It is about freertos, semaphore mutexes.
+Have to read about that!
+Have to know how freertos and tasking works...

  ....

 #### THERE IS A PROBLEM IN ARDUINO WITH RELATIVE PATHS FOR LIB INCLUDES